-The induction of pro-angiogenic, proliferative, metastatic, and glycolytic genes by HIF-1 are established as contributing to the cancer phenotype (11).
-Genes that promote cell death, such as BNIP3 and NIX (BNIP3L), are also induced by hypoxia through HIF-1 (54).
-In this sense, HIF-1 plays dual roles in the survival and death pathways of tumor cells (12).
-A functional separation of these targets of HIF-1 at the level of HIF-1-DNA binding might have clinical relevance (12).
+The induction of pro-angiogenic, proliferative, metastatic, and glycolytic genes by HIF-1 are established as contributing to the cancer phenotype (10).
+However, genes that promote cell death, such as BNIP3 and NIX (BNIP3L), are also induced by hypoxia through HIF-1 (53).
+In this sense, HIF-1 plays dual roles in the survival and death pathways of tumor cells (11).
+A functional separation of these targets of HIF-1 at the level of HIF-1 DNA binding might have clinical relevance (11).
 Given sufficient knowledge of the particular regulatory sequences involved, one could, in principle, design a polyamide or cocktail of polyamides to affect a selected subset of target genes in the HIF-1 pathway, making use of the programmability of polyamide recognition for targeting particular HREs and flanking sequences.
-The utility of polyamides as regulators of hypoxia-induced gene expression awaits continued study in small animal models of HIF-1 activity.
+The utility of polyamides as regulators of hypoxia induced gene expression awaits continued study in small animal models of HIF-1 activity.

-3.5 Methods
+4.4 Methods

-Synthesis of Polyamides

-Polyamides were synthesized by solid-phase methods on Kaiser oxime resin (Nova Biochem), cleaved from resin with 3,3'-diamino-N-methyl-dipropylamine and purified by reverse-phase HPLC (55).
-Isophthalic acid was activated with PyBOP (Nova Biochem) and conjugated to polyamides as previously described (20).
-Polyamide purity and identity assessed by HPLC, UV-visible spectroscopy, and MALDI-ToF MS (Figure 3.7).
+Synthesis of Polyamides.
+Polyamides were synthesized by solid-phase methods on Kaiser oxime resin (Nova Biochem) (54).
+Polyamides were cleaved from resin with 3,3'-diamino-N-methyl-dipropylamine and purified by reverse-phase HPLC.
+Isophthalic acid was activated with PyBOP (Nova Biochem) and conjugated to the polyamides as previously described (19).
+Purities and identities of the polyamides were assessed by HPLC, UV-visible spectroscopy, and MALDI-ToF MS.

-Determination of DNA-binding affinities and sequence specificities.
-Quantitative DNase I footprint titration experiments were used to measure the binding affinities of polyamides 1, 2, 3, and echinomycin on 5' 32P-labeled fragments of pGL2-VEGF-Luc and pCSJ-FLT1 containing promoter sequences containing the HREs of VEGF and FLT1, respectively.
-Quantitative DNase I footprint titration experiments were conducted as reported previously (56).
+Determination of DNA-binding affinities and sequence specificities

+Quantitative DNase I footprint titration experiments were used to measure the binding affinities of polyamides 1, 2, and echinomycin on 5' 32P labeled fragments of pGL2-VEGF-Luc or pCSJFLT1 that contain the promoter sequences containing the HREs of the VEGF and FLT1 genes, respectively.
+Quantitative DNase I footprint titration experiments were conducted as reported previously (55).

-Measurement of hypoxia-induced gene expression.
-U251 cells were plated in 24-well plates at a density of $20-30 \times 10^3$ cells per well ($40-60 \times 10^3$ cells/ml) in RPMI (ATCC) supplemented with 5% FBS (Irvine Scientific).
-After 24 hours, polyamides were added to the adhered cells in cell media solutions at the appropriate concentration and incubated with the cells for 48 hours.
-Hypoxic induction of gene expression was chemically induced by adding DFO to 300 μM for an additional 16 hours.
+Measurement of hypoxia induced gene expression

+U251 cells were plated in 24-well plates at a density of 20-30 x 103 cells per well (40-60 x 103 cells/ml) in RPMI (ATCC) supplemented with 5% FBS (Irvine Scientific).
+After 24 hours, polyamides were added to the adhered cells in solutions of cell media at the appropriate concentration and allowed to incubate with the cells for 48 hours.
+Hypoxic induction of gene expression was then chemically induced by adding deferoxamine (DFO) to 300 μM for an additional 16 hours.
 When appropriate, echinomycin was added two hours prior to DFO stimulation.
-Isolation of RNA and subsequent cDNA synthesis were as previously described (19).
-When appropriate, HIF- 1α siRNA (HIF- 1α validated stealth duplex, Invitrogen) or mismatch control siRNA with similar GC content (Invitrogen) was transfected 48 hours prior to RNA isolation.
-Transfection of siRNA was achieved using Lipofectamine 2000 (Invitrogen) according to manufacturer's protocols.
+Isolation of RNA and subsequent cDNA synthesis were as previously described (18).
+When appropriate, siRNA against HIF-1α (HIF-1α validated stealth duplex, Invitrogen) was transfected 48 hours prior to RNA isolation.
+Transfection of the siRNA was achieved using Lipofectamine 2000 (Invitrogen) according to manufacturer's protocols.
 Quantitative real-time RT-PCR was performed using SYBR Green PCR Master Mix (Applied Biosystems) on an ABI 7300 instrument.
-Target gene mRNA was measured relative to ß-glucuronidase as an endogenous control.
-Primer employed were: VEGF, L 5'-AGGGCAGAATCATCACGAAG-3', R 5'-GGGTACTCC TGGAAGATGTCC-3'; ß-glucuronidase, L 5'-CTCATTTGGAATTTTGCCGATT-3', R 5'-CCGAGTGAAGATCCCCTTTTTA-3'; FLT1.
-L
+Target gene mRNA was measured relative to β-glucuronidase as an endogenous control.
+Primer sequences are available upon request.